CORPORATE, LEGAL, & REGULATORY

 Digital Divide– Bridge the gap by helping others with a monthly donation

 K-12 Bridge to Broadband – Mid Century Communications has joined the K-12 Bridge to Broadband initiative to work with schools to help connect students who don’t have internet access at home.
 Mid Century offers internet speeds of up to 1 Gig in most areas served.
 Contact your school district to find out whether it is participating and whether you qualify.
-Mid Century’s contact is Missy Towery at 309-778-8526 or missytowery@midcentury.com.
 Mid Century is taking part in the initiative through the National Telephone Cooperative Association (NTCA).
 NTCA has partnered with Digital Bridge K-12, an initiative from the national non-profit EducationSuperHighway.
+For additional information or questions, please contact us at 309-778-8611 or info@midcentury.com.

 Illinois Relay 711 – Communication link between a TTY phone and voice phone